BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 The evaluation license for the VM expires on the date specified on the `download page <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_.
 The VM should present a warning message on startup when it is nearing expiry.

-A description of the VM, including the expiry date can be viewed when the VM is running by selecting the VM name from the MacOS menu bar and then selecting the "About" option (e.g. "WinDev2104Eval" → "About WinDev2104Eval").
+A description of the VM, including the expiry date, can be viewed when the VM is running by selecting the VM name from the MacOS menu bar and then selecting the "About" option (e.g. "WinDev2104Eval" → "About WinDev2104Eval").